maykinmedia/open-personen/docs/introduction/source-code/why-bsl.rst

 ------------------------

 Yes!
-You personally, or your organization can use this project for demo and test purposes.
-If you want to use it in production, contact us for an appropriate license.
+You personally, or your organization can use this project for demo and test purposes or in pilot projects.
+If you want to use it in production, `contact us`_ for an appropriate license.

 Can I use Open Personen in production?
 --------------------------------------

-Yes!
-Contact us for an appropriate license.
+Yes, just not with the BSL.
+You can `contact us`_ for an appropriate license to use it in production.

 Why did we choose BSL specifically?
 -----------------------------------